leelabcnbc/datasmart/docs/user_guide/action_writing/manual_dbaction_with_schema.rst

 #.
 A (trivial) database query is performed.
 At the same time, the ``_id`` of the record to be inserted is generated.
 #.
 A template for the record to be inserted is generated, usually named ``template.json`` under the local directory, and
    the action waits for the user to finish editing the template according to the specifics of the current experiment.
 #.
-The action will perform some additional processing of the templated edited by the user.
+The action performs some additional processing of the template edited by the user.
     #. verify the form of the template follows some predefined JSON schema.
 Here, the Python package `jsonschema`_ is
        used.
     #. do some additional verification which is not possible by JSON schema.
 For example, in